 I frowned.
 "Are you really going to make me say it?"

 I wasn't looking at her, but I could practically feel her rolling her eyes.
 "You're very pretty," she said, even though I knew the truth.
 I was anything but pretty.

 "You don't have to lie, you know.
 I know I'm not.
 I mean, I was voted 'ugliest girl in school', remember?"
 I said, my mind resignedly remembering that day.

 "You mean by those immature pricks whose lives solely depends on their insecurities to suffice what they think is a satiable person?
 I hardly think they know what 'cool' is to make a stupid list," she said with a snort.

 "Well, they're right, and I don't want to go to that party," I said, going back to reading my book.
 I was about to get to the good part when she slapped her hands on it, and closed it shut.

 "But you have to go!
 It will be fun," she whined, giving me her infamous puppy dog eyes.
 "I hardly doubt that what you're reading will be anywhere near as fun as seeing your crush."

 She had a good point.
 "Fine, but I'm only going because of you."
 She opened her mouth to say something before I cut her off, "Not—because of Jason," I said, giving in to her again as I partially lied.

 "Thank you!
 You won't regret it," she yelled, and hugged me tightly.

 "I better not," I grumbled back.

 "You won't.
 I'll see you after school, my place as always," she said, then ran off to gosh knows where.

-Shaking my head at her, I sent her a small wave back, attempting once more to ignore how I looked compared to her thin, pretty frame.
+Shaking my head at her, I attempted once more to ignore how I looked compared to her thin, pretty frame.
 Once again, I failed...